food import saudi

 WHEAT- SAGO is the exclusive importer of subsidized food-grade wheat in Saudi Arabia.
 The major food suppliers of wheat are the USA, Germany, Lithuania, and Poland.

 BARLEY- Imported barley is used for animal feed, as there is no beer production in Saudi Arabia.
 Approximately 80% of imported barley is fed to sheep, camels, and goats without further processing in combination with green forage.
+Imports of barely are expected to decrease by over 20% as the local livestock farming sector is suffering significant changes.

 RICE- Saudi Arabia’s rice per capita consumption is estimated at 35 kg/year.
 The major supplier of rice until 2017 was India, but due to the shortage of production, it couldn’t supply all the kingdom’s needs.
 Nowadays, Pakistani and Thailand supply rice, along with India.